THE BRAIN & THE LIMBS

 Each says half the thesis in one image.
 They are not summaries — they are doctrines.
 Take one out of context and it still bites.

-Institutional memory cannot be rented If your memory lives inside a vendor, you don't own it.
+If your memory lives inside a vendor, you don't own it.
 Switching vendors is amnesia.
 The cortex is the only memory you keep.

-SaaS is dumb infrastructure Every SaaS tool, viewed from the cortex, is a dumb execution layer — pipes with a question mark where the brain should be.
+Every SaaS tool, viewed from the cortex, is a dumb execution layer — pipes with a question mark where the brain should be.
 We supply the brain.

-The stack is missing a floor Iron, data, models, engines — then a floor missing.
+Iron, data, models, engines — then a floor missing.
 That floor is the cortex.
 Nobody else is building it.

-The substrate is the open hole Every tool points at the hole.
+Every tool points at the hole.
 None will be the hole.
 We are.
 The hole is a substrate; the substrate is the moat.

-Three ways to build a brain Custom, distro, surface-view — three shapes of one idea.
+Custom, distro, surface-view — three shapes of one idea.
 The brain comes built, grown, or installed — but the brain is always the point.

-§06 · THE WRITING
+§07 · THE WRITING

 The Cortex series · ATP